ABOUT

 When you see the pattern once, you see it everywhere.
 The condo board that retaliates against a dissenting owner uses the same playbook as the corporate board that silences a whistleblower.
 The managing agent collecting undisclosed kickbacks operates like any unregulated intermediary in any captured industry.
 The absence of a complaint registry for managing agents mirrors the absence of accountability mechanisms in a dozen other governance domains.
 The patterns repeat because the incentives never changed.

-Across sectors — housing management, immigration services, tax preparation, healthcare navigation, credit repair — people who control other people's money, legal status, or safety operate with no license, no exam, no bond, and no complaint registry.
+Across sectors — housing management, immigration services, tax preparation, healthcare navigation, credit repair — people who control other people's money, legal status, or safety often operate with no license, no exam, no bond, and no complaint registry.
 In New York, a cosmetologist needs 1,000 hours of supervised training to cut hair.
 A person advising an asylum seeker on the application that will determine whether they live or die needs nothing — in nearly 30 states.
 The industries are different.
 The pattern is identical.
 The harm is the same.

 THE ARCHITECTURE OF HARM